 Maintenance schedules as a critical factor for vehicle longevity and safety

-With Industry 4.0 charging ahead, With technology enhancement, vehicle performance is also evolving in vehicle fleet management.
-Here are 6 trends and 3 challenges of automotive fleet management in 2025.
+With Industry 4.0 and 5.0 charging ahead, With technology enhancement, vehicle performance is also evolving in vehicle fleet management.
+Here are 6 trends and 3 challenges of automotive fleet management in 2026.

 1) Increased vehicle purchases

-The COVID-19 pandemic caused automotive OEMs to trim production.
-This trend is exacerbated by the continued chip shortage hindering complete vehicle build rates.
-Still, companies play catch-up to close the production shortage gap as the world emerges and travels again.
+Chip shortage and rising average selling price continues to hinder vehicle build rates and rising costs..
 In this environment, strategic planning in vehicle acquisition becomes essential to ensure organisations can adapt to ongoing supply chain disruptions and maintain operational efficiency.
 In addition, increased production volumes of new, technology-packed vehicles provide fleet managers the advantage of managing maintenance costs by having a fleet with a high percentage of vehicles connected and capable of gathering and reacting to data, while smart planning helps manage new vehicle integration and supply chain challenges.

 2) Enhanced cabin technology